Kevin Leach has lived and worked in Kyiv, Ukraine since May 2018.

 Since the invasion, Kevin has been working on the ground in Lviv, Kyiv, and Kharkiv, first as a fixer to connect incoming medical NGOs with the resources they need to get established in Ukraine, and then to bring medical supplies into Ukraine and ensure they end up in the right hands at the frontline.

-Partner, Project Coordination
+Director, Project Coordination

 Milos is a Project Management Professional and an independent Management Consultant with 20 years of experience serving clients around world.
 With an International Business and Finance degree from the University of Alberta, Milos has worked between Canada, Europe and the US, leveraging his fluency in English, French, Czech and functional Spanish and Russian.
 His consulting and complex project experience extends across industries such as high tech, software development, financial services, telecom, mining, construction and automation engineering.